The most effective retrospective topics of all time

 You may have heard of the “What went well” retrospective or the “Start, Stop, Continue” retrospective.
 They are among the most widespread retrospectives, but essentially always ask the same 3 questions:

-And even if these three basic questions represent the 1×1 of retrospectives, they quickly become hackneyed.
+And even though these three basic questions are virtually the ABCs of retrospectives, they quickly become hackneyed.

 I have personally found that a new packaging (i.e. Happy/Sad instead of Good/Bad) brings some variation to the retrospective, but does not solve the actual problem of retrospective exhaustion.